marcusmack/Gathering-all-my-browse-histories-together/README.md

 ```
 Wondering why I use the `.values` above?
 Please refer to the ***Bonus Reading*** part of this post.  :sunglasses:

-Take a deep breath before running the codes below because all our works above will not change our DB's table, but these will.  :eyes:
+Take a deep breath before running the codes below because all our works above will not change our DB, but these will.  :eyes:
 ```python
 cursor = myHistoryDB.cursor()
 cursor.executemany(updateQuery,needUpdateUrls)